iotempire/iotempower/doc/second-node.rst

 Congratulations!!
 You can remote control your led!

 If you still have some time, try using this new button to toggle the led.
 Study for this the filter/rbe and toggle node.
+(If you don't have the toggle node in Node-RED, you can get it here: https://flows.nodered.org/flow/020546215faf4bb2ca4b1ebcac609154.)
 What is happening in them?